casangi/casadocs/docs/api/casalith.rst

 ::

-   -h, --help            show this help message and exit --logfile LOGFILE     path to log file
-   --log2term            direct output to terminal --nologger            do not start CASA logger --nologfile           do not create a log file --nogui               avoid starting GUI tools --cachedir CACHEDIR   location for internal working files --norc                do not load user config.py (startup.py is unaffected) --colors {Neutral,NoColor,Linux,LightBG} prompt color --pipeline            load CASA pipeline modules on startup --agg                 startup without graphical backend --iplog               create ipython log --notelemetry         disable telemetry collection --nocrashreport       do not submit an online report when CASA crashes --datapath DATAPATH   data path(s) [colon separated] --user-site           include user's local site-packages lib in path (toggling this option turns it on; use startup.py to append to the path) -c ...                python eval string or python script to execute
+   -h, --help                  show this help message and exit --configfile CONFIGFILE     path to the user configuration file --noconfig                  do not load user configuration file --nositeconfig              do not load site configuration file --startupfile STARTUPFILE   path to user's startup.py --nostartupfile             do not use any startup file --logfile LOGFILE           path to log file --log2term                  direct output to terminal --nologger                  do not start CASA logger --nologfile                 do not create a log file --nogui                     avoid starting GUI tools --cachedir CACHEDIR         location for internal working files --colors {Neutral,NoColor,Linux,LightBG} prompt color --pipeline                  start CASA pipeline run --agg                       startup without graphical backend --iplog                     create ipython log --datapath DATAPATH         data path(s) [colon separated] --reference-testing         force *measurespath* to contain the
+                               casarundata when this version was
+                               produced, used for testing purposes --no-auto-update            turn off all auto updates --user-site                 include user's local site-packages lib in path -v, --version               show CASA version
+   -c ...                      python eval string or python script to execute